The finite dual coalgebra as a quantization of the maximal spectrum: Affine algebras finite over their center

 How should we interpret isomorphism of Theorem~\ref{thm:azumaya}?
 The canonical surjection $R \twoheadrightarrow R/N$ yields an embedding $(R/N)^\circ \hookrightarrow R^\circ$, which we can view as the inclusion of a closed subspace~\cite[Section~4]{smith:subspaces}.
 The direct limit $\dirlim (R/N^i)^\circ$ thus represents the underlying discrete part of a formal neighborhood of this closed subspace within $R^\circ$.
 The complementary summand is the underlying discrete part of a complementary open subspace.
 Thus it can be imagined as a ``direct product''~\cite[1.1]{manin:quantum} of a qu$d$it (where $d$ is determined by the representation theory of $R$) with the Azumaya locus (an open subspace of the maximal spectrum of the center).
 In light of the decomposition of $\corad R$ from~\eqref{eq:qubit part}, this summand contains the qu$d$its within the spectrum of $R$, while $(R/N)^\circ$ contains the qu-$n$its for all values $n < d$.

 This specializes nicely to the case of an Azumaya algebra.
 By the Artin-Procesi Theorem~\cite[III.1.4]{browngoodearl:quantum}, this is the case where $R/N = 0$, so that summand corresponding to the formal neighborhood of that closed subspace is trivial.
 In this case the Azumaya locus is the entire maximal spectrum $\Azu(R) = \Max Z(R)$, so that the Azumaya subscheme is $U_R = \Spec Z(R)$.
 So for Azumaya algebras the center governs the entire structure of the dual coalgebra in the following way.
+This recovers a version of~\cite[Example~2]{lebruyn:branes}.

 \begin{corollary} Suppose that $R$ is an algebra over an algebraically closed field $k$ satisfying~\textnormal{(\textbf{H})}, and let $d$ be its PI~degree.
 If $R$ is Azumaya over its center $Z(R)$, then